Stefano Baldassarri, Ph.D.

 My interests are yoga, country hikes, and reading.
 I highly recommend discovering as many Italian cities as possible, but without missing any single part of Florence, any museum or piece of art.
 Enjoy the city, get your coffee in your neighborhood bar, read a book in one of the city’s gardens, buy local products at the grocery shop, and speak with locals… you will love it!

-Nina is always happy to share her vast knowledge of the territory (also thanks to her work for many years in the tourism field, as well as being an avid cyclist) to new students eager to make the most of their experience abroad.
+Nina is always happy to share her vast knowledge of the territory (thanks to her work for many years in the tourism field, as well as being an avid cyclist) with new students eager to make the most of their experience abroad.
 A self-described food snob, she is very opinionated about where the best places to eat are.

 “Discovering local food is also a great way to integrate into your new environment.
 Every region has its own traditions and every Italian is very proud of their local specialties.
 In order to understand what you meet on the outside, you need to discover what goes down on the inside.
 It’s also the best way to make local friends.
 You will be very dear to any Florentine’s heart once you’ve taken your first bite of “panino al lampredotto”!

-Nina is a trained level 2 EMT first responder and volunteers on a local ambulance service in her free time.
+Nina is a trained level 2 EMT first responder and in her spare time volunteers on a local ambulance service.
 Good communication and teamwork are fundamental aspects of this activity and she strives to bring the same work ethic to ISI Florence.
 She encourages students to have fun, but also to stay safe!

 “Florence is a relatively safe place to live and small enough to walk pretty much anywhere.
 Common sense works here too so don’t forget to take that with you when you go out or travel.
 Other than that, explore, live and experience!
 I am certain you will make memories that will last a lifetime, if not change the course of your life.”